holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 Let's take a look what we can decypher from the example above.

 - **author**: the public key of the agent (cell) that signed the entry.
 This is a crucial component to prove to others you are really the author of this entry.
 Luckily it is all added automatically.
 - **timestamp**: timestamp of when this entry was committed.
 It will state the time for when the entry was created.
-This the time of a specific machine, not some universal, global atomic clock.
+This is the time of a specific machine, not some universal, global atomic clock.
 The time is in UTC, so no timezone information.
-And the format is a combination of standard Linux Epoch Time e.g._1616571211_ combined with elapsed nanoseconds, e.g._293000_.
+And the format is a combination of standard Linux Epoch Time e.g._1616571211_ combined with elapsed microseconds, e.g._293000_.
 While all this is very helpful to know, it cannot -reliably- be used to order events.
 Clocks on machine can be skewed, changed manually or do funny stuff on new years eve.
 - **header_seq** & **prev_header** are a better way to determine order.
 We will talk about them in another exercise.
 - **type** indicates what type of header this is.
 There are a number of header types:
   - Dna